mtripg6666tdr/candyget/README.md

 // equals
 candyget.json(URL, OPTIONS, BODY);
 ```
-Note that you cannot specify a HTTP method if you use these shorthand functions.
+Please note that you cannot specify a HTTP method if you use these shorthand functions.
 They automatically infer the correct HTTP method.

 #### By HTTP methods